1kl1/OTA_Connector/README.md

 ## Installation
 1. [Download](https://github.com/1kl1/OTA_Connector/archive/master.zip) OTA_Connector's the latest release from [github](https://github.com/1kl1/OTA_Connector)
-2. [Download](https://github.com/JChristensen/Timer/archive/master.zip) Timer's the latest release from [github](https://github.com/JChristensen/Timer)
-2. Unzip and rename the folder to "OTA_Connector", "Timer" (remove the -master)
+2. Unzip and rename the folder to "OTA_Connector" (remove the -master)
 3. Paste the modified folders on your Library folder (.../Arduino/libraries)
 4. Reopen the Arduino IDE